NCBI-Hackathons/PyClonal/README.md

 - to exit the environment type `exit`

--to reopen the environment after it has been downloaded once
+- to reopen the environment after it has been downloaded once

         $ pipenv shell